pramodboda/JS_Notes/README.md

 null is an assigned value.
 It means _nothing._ | undefined means a variable has been declared but not defined yet. null is an object.   | undefined is of type undefined. null !== undefined | but  null == undefined.
+Unassigned variables are initialized by JavaScript with a default value of undefined. | JavaScript never sets a value to null.
+That must be done programmatically.